 As additional evidence that birth year, rather than age, drives subtype-specific differences in seasonal influenza risk, we note that H3N2’s impacts have not always been focused in elderly cohorts.
 When H3N2 first emerged in 1968, it caused little or no excess mortality in the elderly, putatively because those who were elderly in 1968 had been exposed, as children or young adults, to an H3 virus that had circulated in the late 1800s (6,8).
-Meanwhile, H1N1-imprinted cohorts (those ~10-50 years old at the time of the H3N2 pandemic), experienced considerable excess mortality at the time of H3N2’s emergence (6), and continue to experience excess H3N2 morbidity and mortality today as elderly adults ((11–13,26), Fig. 2).
-In short, across decades of circulation in humans, H3N2’s impacts have remained consistent with respect to birth year, but have shifted with respect to age.
+Meanwhile, H1N1-imprinted cohorts (those ~10-50 years old at the time of the H3N2 pandemic), experienced considerable excess mortality at the time of H3N2’s emergence in 1968 (6), and continue to experience excess H3N2 morbidity and mortality today as elderly adults ((11–13,26), Fig. 2).
+In short, comparing data from H3N2’s emergence in 1968 to its seasonal impacts today shows impacts that have remained consistent with respect to birth year, but that have shifted with respect to age.

-Model comparison on both data sets independently provided the strongest support for effects from childhood imprinting to NA.
+In model comparison, the data showed the strongest support for effects from childhood imprinting to NA.
 Although NA is not as intensively studied as HA, these results emphasize the increasingly recognized importance of both antigens as drivers of protection against seasonal influenza (14–16).
-The models containing NA and HA subtype-level imprinting produced very similar, fits to data, and independently emerged as the top two models in terms of AIC.
 Realistically, some combination of effects from both HA and NA subtype-level imprinting probably shape seasonal influenza risk.
-Unfortunately, collinearities between predictions of the simple, single-antigen models considered here arose inevitably from influenza’s limited history of circulation in humans.
-Thus, we did not test more complicated models of combined effects from imprinting to HA and NA, or to other antigens such as internal proteins.
-Because analysis of population-level data can only support a limited scope of inference, deeper insights into the respective roles of HA, NA and other influenza antigens as drivers of cohort effects will most likely need to come from focused immunological cohort studies in which individual histories of influenza infection are known, such as those recently funded by the National Institutes of Health (37).
-Alternatively, the development of immunological biomarkers for diagnosis of imprinting status in individual patients could substantially increase the power of epidemiological inference, which (as in this study) currently relies instead on probabilistic reconstructions of imprinting histories according to birth year (10).
+The models containing NA and HA subtype-level imprinting produced very similar fits to data, and emerged as the top two models in terms of AIC.
+Unfortunately, collinearities between predictions of the simple, single-antigen models considered here arose inevitably from influenza’s limited diversity of circulation in humans over the past century.
+These collinearities prevented us from testing more complicated models of combined effects from imprinting to HA and NA, or to other antigens such as internal proteins.
+Because analysis of population-level data can support only a limited scope of inference, deeper insights into the respective roles of HA, NA and other influenza antigens as drivers of cohort effects will most likely need to come from focused immunological cohort studies in which individual histories of influenza infection are known, such as those recently funded by the National Institutes of Health (37).
+Alternatively, the development of immunological biomarkers for diagnosis of imprinting status in individual patients could substantially increase the power of epidemiological inference, which (as in this study) currently relies instead on probabilistic reconstructions of imprinting histories according to birth year.